 Joy Mench, PhD

-Professor of Animal Science & Director of the Center for Animal Welfare at University of California, Davis
+Professor Emeritus Department of Animal Science, University of California, Davis

 Dr. Mench has served on numerous committees and boards related to farm and laboratory animal welfare, including the animal welfare advisory committees of Maple Leaf Farms, the United Egg Producers, McDonald's, Safeway, the Food Marketing Institute and the National Council of Chain Restaurants, as well as National Research Council committees on animal biotechnology and the use of